The Institute for African American Affairs is the research arm of the department, also known as IAAA.

 Since 2009, the Institute director has invited guest speakers to the IAAA lunch and learn lectures.
 These lectures are informal, and typically held at lunch time, at Oscar Ritchie Hall.
 Speakers will be DPAS faculty, other KSU faculty and administrators, invited scholars from other universities and colleges, practitioners in various pertinent fields (international development, community organizing, police and public safety, etc.), and DPAS graduates who return to share their experiences in the professional world.
-If you are interested in giving a lecture for the lunch and learn lecture please send an email to email@example.com.
+If you are interested in giving a lecture for the lunch and learn lecture please send an email to dpas [at] kent.edu.
 Learn more about the upcoming IAAA lunch and learn lecture schedule by visiting our events page.

 The Institute will establish university-wide committees that constitute working research groups on specific themes.
 The output of these committees will be a series of Working Papers published by the Institute.
 The committees will also sponsor student-professor panels which will present at Oscar Ritchie Hall during the Week of Scholarship in late April-early May.
 Finally, the committees will be able to search for funding for on-going research work which can include student collaboration.
 We expect that professors in the departments of History, Geography, Sociology, Biology, Nursing, Political Science and others will participate.
 We also anticipate participation from professors from various programs such as the Water Management Institute and Women’s Studies.

 - Diaspora and Migration: Globalization and Sub-Altern Identity